• Skip to primary navigation

 Nanaimo harbourfront walkway

-Nanaimo has a very nice harbor front with beautiful views over Newcastle Island and Protection Island.
+Nanaimo has a very nice harborfront with good views over Newcastle Island and Protection Island.

 At Nanaimo Harbor, you can also catch a small ferry (only for pedestrians) to the Dinghy Dock Pub, the only floating pub in Canada!